 - If you must wear make-up, choose brands that are hypoallergenic and recommended or tested by ophthalmologists.
 Skin experts recommend that you choose creams rather than powders when it comes to eye shadows.

 - Be sure to test the make-up before you buy it.
+Do a skin-patch test whenever possible.
 Testing is necessary to determine and rule out an allergic reaction to any of the product's ingredients.

 For skin injuries and disorders (eczema, perioral dermatitis, blepharitis, and injury from sunburn), try these natural remedies: